JoostPeters106/Single_agent_Research_UVT_Masterthesis/README.md

 ## Features

 - **Validator Gate**: Confirms the user prompt is aligned with the case before any model call.
-- **Agent Timeline**: Transparent card that shows the recommender's recommendation.
+- **Agent Timeline**: Transparent, sequential cards that show the initial recommendation, controller feedback, and the final revision.
 - **Dataset Visibility**: Toggleable 10×12 customer dataset used for reasoning.
 - **Model Abstraction**: Central helper injects the required system context and calls the Google Generative Language API.
 - **Fairness & Transparency**: Every response cites the exact fields used.